String topology and graph cobordisms: Recovering the basic string operations

 \section{Recovering the basic string operations}

-Let $R$ be an $E_\infty$-ring spectrum and let $M$ be a topological, closed, $R$-oriented $d$-dimensional manifold.
-In this subsection we conclude the proof of Theorem \ref{thm:A}, by identifying the basic operations (1)-(3) from Subsection \ref{subsec:basic} with the analogous operations provided by the functor $\GFT_M$.
+Let $R\in\CAlg(\Sp)$ and let $M$ be a topological, closed, $R$-oriented $d$-dimensional manifold.
+In this subsection we conclude the proof of Theorem \ref{thm:A}, by identifying the basic operations (1)-(3) from Subsection \ref{subsec:basic} with the analogous operations provided by the graph field theory $\GFT_M$.